 Tips to lower your sodium intake

 - Don't cook with salt or add salt to what you are eating.
 Use pepper, garlic, lemon, or other spices for flavor instead.
-Be careful of packaged spice blends as these often contain salt or salt products (such as monosodium glutamate and MSG).
+Be careful of packaged spice blends as these often contain salt or salt products (such as monosodium glutamate).

 - Avoid foods that are naturally high in sodium, such as anchovies, meats (particularly cured meats, bacon, hot dogs, sausage, bologna, ham, and salami), olives, pickles, sauerkraut, soy and Worcestershire sauces, and cheese.